 Summary

 This module introduces students to using the active seismic method and illustrates how geophysics can inform engineering projects in an urban environment.
 Students are first introduced to seismic data as individual waveforms, allowing them to explore the relationship between wavelength, frequency, and travel time.
 They explore the fundamental equation governing seismic refraction, Snell's Law, and then use seismic refraction data to interpret subsurface geology from a small survey on the University of Wyoming campus.
-Finally, they use seismic refraction data to evaluate the subsurface geology for an urban renewal project along Codorus Creek, in York, PA.
+Finally, they use seismic refraction data to evaluate the subsurface geology for an urban renewal project along Codorus Creek in York, Pennsylvania.

 Optional: Students can collect and analyze their own seismic refraction data, using instruments available at the EarthScope Primary Instrument Center (instructions for making an educational use request are on the EarthScope Geophysics Field Education page).